Consider this Columbia Business 101 — your guide to our region’s five key industries and major employers.

 Prisma Health Midlands + Lexington Medical Center together employ over 21,000 individuals.
 The services in these industries are delivered by trained professionals and include establishments providing medical care, health care, and social assistance.

 Retail trade | 12%

 Manufacturing | 10%

-Manufacturing in Columbia comes in many different forms, but at the top of the list are Samsung, Nephron Pharmaceuticals, and Michelin.
-Local players such as Healthcare Us Co., which makes Memory Foam mattresses, and Westinghouse Electric Company, also carry a significant employment presence.
+Manufacturing in the Midlands comes in many different forms, but at the top of the list are Nephron Pharmaceuticals, Kraft Heinz, Michelin, and Samsung.
+Local players such as Trane, which makes metal products + machinery, and Westinghouse Electric Company, also carry a significant employment presence.

 Accommodation and Food Services | 9%

 Fun fact: According to the latest tourism data from Experience Columbia, visitation increased from 15.1 million in 2021 to 15.8 million in 2022 and visitor spending increased 12% over the previous year to $1.7 billion.

 Of the $1.7 billion spent in Columbia, food + beverage spending accounted for $487 million — that’s 29% of each visitor’s budget.

 The economic impact of tourism on our region is substantial and the total economic impact in 2022 sustained over 22,300 jobs and generated $130 million in state and local tax revenues.

 The top food and beverage employers in the Midlands region are Dak Americans LLC, a company that creates plastic materials and resins, Mark Anthony Brewing, a brewer and producer of hard seltzers, and Devro Inc., a company that creates edible casings for meat packaging.